|

 supreme power with complete control of all the Roman legions and the

 political apparatus.
-His only mistake was having a poor a sense of
+The mistake which led to his short reign was his poor sense of

 personal security.